canonical/charms.reactive/README.rst

 Usage
 -----

-See `Building a Charm from Layers`_ for more information on how to use the charms.reactive framework.
-Also look at the `layer-basic documentation`_ for more info on how to use the basic layer.
+Look at the `layer-basic documentation`_ for more info on how to use the basic layer.

-.. _Building a Charm from Layers: https://jujucharms.com/docs/stable/authors-charm-building
 .. _layer-basic documentation: https://github.com/juju-solutions/layer-basic/blob/master/README.md

 Contributing